AUG 26, 2020 - MAY 28, 2021

 Participation in one of our summer learn-to-row camps is recommended but not required.

-All participants must register in the Sea Base on-line system, submitting initial required documents including the medical forms and the parental release form.
+All participants must register through our online marketplace, submitting initial required documents including the medical forms and the parental release form.
 Program participation fees become due after completion of the athlete's two weeks try out period.

 Regatta Trip Fees